home-assistant/home-assistant.io/source/_components/camera.markdown

 ---

 The camera component allows you to use IP cameras with Home Assistant.
+With a little additional work you could use [USB cameras](/blog/2016/06/23/usb-webcams-and-home-assistant/) as well.